hyperledger-solang/solang/vscode/README.md

 Both the Visual Studio Code extension code and language server were developed under a [Hyperledger Mentorship programme](https://wiki.hyperledger.org/display/INTERN/Create+a+new+Solidity+Language+Server+%28SLS%29+using+Solang+Compiler).

-For more information on Solang, please go to the [documentation](https://solang.readthedocs.io/en/latest/).
+For more information on Solang itself and the extension, please go to the [documentation](https://solang.readthedocs.io/en/latest/).

 ## Dependencies